crycode-de/node-radiohead-serial/README.md

 If you want to use other RadioHead drivers (for example *RH_ASK*), you can simply use an Arduino nano ($2 to $10) as an serial gateway.
 Other microprocessors can be used too.

-Connect your radio hardware to the Arduino and upload the `rh_serial_gateway` sketch.
-An example sketch is included in the *examples* directory.
+Connect your radio hardware to the Arduino and upload the `rh_serial_ask_gateway` sketch.
+Some example sketches are included in the [*examples*](https://git.cryhost.de/crycode/node-radiohead-serial/tree/master/examples) directory.
 The Arduino will act as a gateway between the serial and the radio network.

 Optionally the gateway can filter messages, so that only a specific address range is transmitted through the radio network.